-The walk will take a route through Ford Moss Nature Reserve, across Broom Ridge to Goats Crag, and towards the waterfall at Routin Lynn (or Roughting Linn).
+The walk will take a route through Ford Moss Nature Reserve, across Broom Ridge to Goats Crag, and towards the waterfall at Routin Lynn (or Roughting Linn) and ancient cup and ring-marked rocks.
+We will then return to our starting point via a circular route, crossing Broomridgedean Burn.

 Place: We will gather where the conifers sit as guardians to the entrance of Moss Ford Nature Reserve.